danielpetho/yet-another-game-of-life/README.md

-#A simple Game Of Life implemented in Kotlin and Processing
+### Another game of life implemented in Kotlin and Processing
 ![](gif.gif)